Samsung 27" S27B970D Series 9 Super PLS LED Monitor Review @ ModSynergy.com

 From a purely picture quality perspective, the Series 9 S27B970D is absolutely on another level when compared to the Series 8 S27A850D.

 I believe this is due to a number of factors.
-One is obviously being factory calibrated.
+One is obviously being factory calibrated, that alone is invaluable.
 The second is that the S27B970D has a semi glossy glass screen compared to the matte screen on the S27A850D.
 As much as I prefer matte screens (I prefer less reflections), the glass screen on the S27B970D is just on a different level, and doesn't showcase a fine grain texture to your eyes if you look closely, something matte coatings can give off.

 Having a glass screen on the S27B970D allows you to perceive things differently than if it were on a matte screen.
 It allows a cleaner picture, better sharpness, eye-popping colors (you can perceive this to be too much), and a clear picture overall.
 For example, I remember looking at a certain photo with the Series 8 S27A850D, and I found the same image and viewed it with the S27B970D.
 It looked better, on another level better.
 It was razor sharp, eye-popping, just impeccable.
 But you really do have to have the monitor sitting in the right environment to fully enjoy it.
 I could sit the Series 8 S27A850D just about anywhere and not be annoyed by reflections or light shining on the screen, and I really appreciated that.